-Laurie David and Katie Couric will executive produce Fed Up, a feature-length documentary that will examine the causes and impact of the childhood obesity epidemic.
-Stephanie Soechtig (award-winning documentary Tapped) will direct.
+Laurie David and Katie Couric executive produced Fed Up, a feature-length documentary that examines the causes and impact of the childhood obesity epidemic.
+Stephanie Soechtig (award-winning documentary Tapped) directed.

-Fed Up will follow the evolution of the obesity epidemic and what it reveals about the practices of the food industry, the government, and how we consume food.
-A group of children will provide additional narration though personal video diaries, sharing their own stories of living with obesity.
+Fed Up follows the evolution of the obesity epidemic and what it reveals about the practices of the food industry, the government, and how we consume food.
+A group of children provides additional narration though personal video diaries, sharing their own stories of living with obesity.

 “I’ve been reporting about childhood obesity for years now,” says executive producer Katie Couric, “but despite increased attention, the problem has only gotten worse.
 This documentary will be a thorough examination of why it’s so out of control and what we can do to change things for future generations.